Haagerup property and Kazhdan pairs via ergodic infinite measure preserving actions: Definitions and preliminaries

-\definition{Definition 1.1} Let $S=(S_g)_{g\in G}$ be a nonsingular $G$-action on a standard probability space $(Z,\goth F,\kappa)$. \roster \item"(i)" $S$ is called {\it totally dissipative} if the partition of $Z$ into the $S$-orbits is measurable and the $S$-stabilizer of a.e. point is compact, i.e. there is a measurable subset of $Z$ which meets a.e. $S$-orbit exactly once, and for a.e. $z\in Z$, the subgroup $\{g\in G\mid S_gz=z\}$ is compact in $G$. \item"(ii)" $S$ is called {\it conservative} if there is no any $S$-invariant subset $A\subset Z$ of positive measure such that the restriction of $S$ to $A$ is totally dissipative. \item"(iii)" There is a unique (mod 0) partition of $X$ into two invariant subsets $\Cal D(S)$ and $\Cal C(S)$ such that $S\restriction\Cal D(S)$ is totally dissipative and $S\restriction\Cal D(S)$ is conservative.
-We call $\Cal D(S)$ and $\Cal C(S)$ the {\it dissipative} and {\it conservative part} of $S$ respectively. \item"(iv)" $S$ is called {\it ergodic} if each measurable $S$-invariant subset of $Z$ is either $\mu$-null or $\mu$-conull. \item"(v)" $S$ is called {\it weakly mixing} if for each ergodic probability preserving $G$-action $R=(R_g)_{g\in G}$, the product $G$-action $(S_g\times R_g)_{g\in G}$ is ergodic. \item"(vi)" $S$ is called {\it properly ergodic} if it is ergodic and $\kappa$ is not concentrated on a single orbit. \item"(vii)" $S$ is called {\it sharply weak mixing \cite{DaLe}} if it is properly ergodic and for each ergodic conservative nonsingular $G$-action $R=(R_g)_{g\in G}$ on a nonatomic probability space, the product $G$-action $(S_g\times R_g)_{g\in G}$ is either ergodic or totally dissipative. \endroster \enddefinition
+\begin{definition} Let $S=(S_g)_{g\in G}$ be a nonsingular $G$-action on a standard probability space $(Z,\frak F,\kappa)$. \begin{enumerate}[label=\upshape(\roman*), leftmargin=*, widest=iii] \item $S$ is called {\it totally dissipative} if the partition of $Z$ into the $S$-orbits is measurable and the $S$-stabilizer of a.e. point is compact, i.e. there is a measurable subset of $Z$ which meets a.e. $S$-orbit exactly once, and for a.e. $z\in Z$, the subgroup $\{g\in G\mid S_gz=z\}$ is compact in $G$. \item $S$ is called {\it conservative} if there is no $S$-invariant subset $A\subset Z$ of positive measure such that the restriction of $S$ to $A$ is totally dissipative. \item There is a unique (mod 0) partition of $X$ into two invariant subsets $\mathcal D(S)$ and $\mathcal C(S)$ such that $S\restriction\mathcal D(S)$ is totally dissipative and $S\restriction\mathcal D(S)$ is conservative.
+We call $\mathcal D(S)$ and $\mathcal C(S)$ the {\it dissipative} and {\it conservative part} of $S$ respectively. \item $S$ is called {\it ergodic} if each measurable $S$-invariant subset of $Z$ is either $\mu$-null or $\mu$-conull. \item $S$ is called {\it weakly mixing} if for each ergodic probability preserving $G$-action $R=(R_g)_{g\in G}$, the product $G$-action $(S_g\times R_g)_{g\in G}$ is ergodic. \item $S$ is called {\it sharply weak mixing} \cite{DaLe} if $S$ is conservative, ergodic and for each ergodic conservative nonsingular $G$-action $R=(R_g)_{g\in G}$, the product $G$-action $(S_g\times R_g)_{g\in G}$ is either ergodic or totally dissipative. \end{enumerate} \end{definition}

 We also remind some concepts related to finite measure preserving actions.